nimishamw/diem/developers.diem.com/docs/reference/glossary.md

 ### Account Address

 - The address of a Diem payment system account is a 16-byte value.
 Users can claim addresses using digital signatures.
 The account address is derived from a cryptographic hash of a user’s public verification key concatenated with a signature scheme identifier byte.
 The Diem payment system supports two signature schemes: Ed25519 (for single-signature transactions) and MultiEd25519 (for multi-signature transactions).
 To sign a transaction sent from an account address, the user, or the custodial client representing the user, must use the private key that corresponds to that account.

-### JSON-RPC Service

-- The JSON-RPC Service component is the external interface of a Diem node.
-Any incoming client request, such as submitted transactions or queries, must first go through the JSON-RPC Service.
-A client needs to go through the JSON-RPC Service component to access storage or any other component in the system.
-This filters requests and protects the system.
-- Whenever a client submits a new transaction, the JSON-RPC Service passes it to [mempool](#mempool).

 ### Authentication Key